By John Moore, ProWrestling.net Staffer (@liljohnm)

 Moose said he already talked to Ava and Santino Marella.
 Moose said that he was granted a North American title shot on the NXT December 30th awards show.
 Page tried to blindside Moose, but Moose saw it coming and dumped Page to ringside.
 Moose stood tall to end the segment…

-Leon Slater caught up with Je’von Evans in the parking lot.
+Leon Slater caught up with Je’Von Evans in the parking lot.
 Slater said he understands that Evans needs to get after Ricky, but he would love to have Evans have his back in his upcoming number one contenders match.
 Evans and Slater dapped it up and Evans agreed to go back in the Performance Center…

 Hank Walker and Tank Ledger made their entrance…[c]

-John’s Thoughts: Odd for Ariana Grace to slap Stacks as a babyface in the last segment they were in together, only to have her all over his shoulder as a heel on this show?
+John’s Thoughts: Odd for Arianna Grace to slap Stacks as a babyface in the last segment they were in together, only to have her all over his shoulder as a heel on this show?
 They need to fix that weird continuity across the two shows.
 I’m happy that Tony D didn’t come out, as it keeps his current renegade persona up and running.
 Fun to see Moose back in NXT.
 Him being on what I assume is a taped edition has me thinking it’s a one off, but I wouldn’t mind Moose being on NXT TV more often, as he’ll have fresh new opponents in WWE while also being able to showcase his his athleticism on two bigger stages, CW and AMC.

 Bronco Nima and Lucien Price made their entrance…